Balnagowan, Queensland

+Geography

+The Pioneer River forms the southern boundary of the locality.
+It ultimates flows into the Coral Sea at Mackay.

+The land use is predominantly crop growing (mostly sugarcane) with some grazing on native vegetation.
+There are some cane train tramways in the locality to transport the harvested sugarcane to the local sugar mills.

 History

+Balnagowan was settled by John Cook and Louis Gerald Ross in 1862.
+Ross named it Balnagowan after his home in Scotland.
+Ross died in 1870 at Balnagowan.
+The Balnagowan homestead is still visible on a 1976 map.

 Balnagowan State School opened on 6 February 1950.
 It closed on 24 January 1977.
 It was one of 11 schools closed in 1977 due to falling student numbers where transport was available to access other local schools.
 It was on a 5 acre site at 12 Coxs Road.